 According to Data Science, facial recognition is the second most popular identification technique, next to fingerprint scanning.

-There are two main facial recognition attack types: indirect and presentation.
-While the indirect attack requires a perpetrator to access the interior of the system, presentation attack aims at the sensor level.
+According to liveness standards, there are two main facial recognition attack types: indirect and presentation.
+While the indirect attack requires a perpetrator to access the interior of the system, presentation attack aims at the sensor level, faking the biometric liveness.

 Presentation attacks are seen as the primary source of threat when it comes to spoofing a biometric system.
 Attackers can carry out a PAD using the following methods:

 - Printed Photo.
 An impostor simply shows a targeted person’s photo to the recognition system.
 The picture quality may vary.